microsoft/vscode-docs/docs/python/tutorial-django.md

     If you want to use a different port than the default 8000, simply specify the port number on the command line, such as `python manage.py runserver 5000`.

-1. `kbstyle(Ctrl+click)` the `http://127.0.0.1:8000/` URL in the Output window to open your default browser to that address.
+1. `kbstyle(Ctrl+click)` the `http://127.0.0.1:8000/` URL in the terminal output window to open your default browser to that address.
 If Django is installed correctly and the project is valid, you see the default page shown below.
-The VS Code Output window also shows the server log.
+The VS Code terminal output window also shows the server log.

     ![Default view of empty Django project](images/django/django-empty-project-success.png)

-1. When you're done, close the browser window and stop the server in VS Code using `kbstyle(Ctrl+C)` as indicated in the Output window.
+1. When you're done, close the browser window and stop the server in VS Code using `kbstyle(Ctrl+C)` as indicated in the terminal output window.

 ### Create A Django app